Mohamed Diamé: Fuenlabrada

 On 8 April 2022, Diamé signed a contract with Spanish second level side Fuenlabrada until the end of the season.
 In January 2023, Diamé had his contract terminated by mutual consent.

+Al Sailiya

+On 17 January 2023, Diamé joined Qatari side Al-Sailiya on a half-year contract.

 International career

 On 22 March 2011, Diamé was called up to play for Senegal, for whom he qualifies as his father was born in Dakar.
 Diamé made his international debut later that month.

 In July 2012, Diamé was announced as one of three over-age players in Senegal's squad for the 2012 Olympics.
 He scored his first international goal for Senegal on 26 March 2016 in a 2–0 win against Niger in a 2017 Africa Cup of Nations qualification match.

 He retired from international football in March 2017.